Aafje de Roest

 Since my research is in contemporary Dutch hip-hop and its influence on young people, I am always up to date with the latest developments in the scene.
 I approach hip-hop from an academic perspective.

 I’ve talked about my research at Radio EenVandaag and Focus Science, was a guest at the Wildeharen podcast and a panel member at De Nieuwe Liefde.
-I was part of a campaign by hip-hop label Top Notch and Adidas to stimulate social impact among Dutch youth.
+I was part of a campaign by hip-hop label Top Notch and sports label Adidas to stimulate social impact among Dutch youth.
 In August 2020, I did some Genius sessions (live annotations of lyrics and videos) at Tivoli Vredenburg.
 In 2020 I am one of the twelve 'Faces of Science' of the KNAW and NEMO.

 Fields of interest